The Advanced Diploma in Contemporary Psychotherapy is our highest level of qualification and is required for UKCP Accreditation with BeeLeaf

 For UKCP Registration you need to achieve the BeeLeaf Advanced Diploma and meet these UKCP requirements.

 - Degree OR equivalent formal or life learning to benefit from BeeLeaf’s policy of inclusivity

-- BeeLeaf Diploma or another Diploma Accredited by UKCP, BACP or equivalent.
-We will be able to let you know which parts of your qualification fulfill this entry requirement and what BeeLeaf modules may need to be completed to fill any gaps for entry onto our Advanced Diploma programme.
+- BeeLeaf Diploma OR another Diploma Accredited by UKCP, BACP or equivalent.
+We will be able to let you know which parts of your qualification fulfill this entry requirement and what BeeLeaf units may need to be completed to fill any gaps for entry onto our Advanced Diploma programme.

 - Successful completion of application form and interview

-Apply using the online application on this page or BeeLeaf Application 2018 (including details for payment of £50 application fee).
+Apply using the online application on this page (including details for payment of £50 application fee).

 Being a psychotherapist is not just about academic or analytic achievement.
 In your application process we are also keen to assess the personal qualities that are needed to be a safe, effective and sufficiently robust professional.
 Those qualities include:

 A lively and enquiring mind

 An ability to experiment and value learning from mistakes as much as successes

 Desire to develop compassion for yourself and others